 As chief local landmark it’s the logo for our neighbourhood residents association and a drawing subject for many a local schoolchild – also for my mother in law, who has painted it twice.
 Listed by the council at category 2 should mean it is safe from being pulled down and replaced by a Lego style house.

 Built for the sum of DK 76,000, the original plan was to open the tower to the public on Sunday afternoons, with visitors able to enjoy the view from the top, and perhaps buy a drink and a postcard.
-Sadly this never happened, although the viewing platform was used as a lookout post by the Germans during World War Two.
+Sadly this never happened, although the viewing platform was used as a lookout post (again) during World War Two.
 The council makes sporadic efforts to maintain the facade – perhaps due a scrub soonest to bring out its concrete loveliness.

 Pleasingly, we have a literary reference – Hvidovre Vandtårn plays a bit part in Bjarne Reuter’s short story Arvo Pärt og de blå altaner, the story of a man who cycles to Hvidovre from Brønshøj once a week.
 Reuter told the local history society:

 Jeg har aldrig boet her i Hvidovre, kender ingen, som bor her, men jeg bliver altid i godt humør, når jeg ser det runde vandtårn fra 1937, som ligner noget fra Folk og røvere i Kardemomme by.
 Og det er en ros.

 (I’ve never lived in Hvidovre, and I don’t know anyone who lives there, but I always cheer up when I see the round water tower from 1937.
 It looks like something from When the Robbers Came to Cardamom Town [Norwegian children’s classic] – and that’s a good thing.)